 The FDA has recently approved a device called the gammaCore (electroCore) for use in treating cluster headaches.
 This handheld device acts as a nerve stimulator to help mitigate the pain associated with cluster headaches in adults.
 The device transmits a mild electric stimulation to the vagus nerve through the skin.

-This treatment is now being offered through headache centers across the US.
+Headache centers across the US offer this treatment.
 However, it is not recommended for the following people: